UWRobotLearning/UWRobotLearning.github.io/LeggedRobots/a1_control_base.md

 ## 3. Run `play.py` script

 ## 4. Inspect `experiment_logs` outputs
+- View Tensorboard rewards
+- Make way to "remove the noise"

 ## 5. Make a change to the `Env` config

 ## 6. Train again (do step 2)

 ## 7. Deploy to hardware

 ## Related Repo Sources